 The water drops in the spray from a garden hose or sprinkler will often make a rainbow on a sunny day.
 Just put your finger at the end of the garden hose so that the water spray fans out and aim it towards the sun.
 You should see a small colourful rainbow arch.

-Also if you were to look up at a waterfall with the sun behind you, you would be able to see a rainbow arch formed by the rays of sunlight that has been split up by the water spray droplets.
+Also if you were to look up at a waterfall with the sun behind you, you would be able to see a rainbows arch formed by the rays of sunlight that has been split up by the water spray droplets.

 You can also usually see the colours of the rainbow in soap or detergent bubbles as well as in the thin patches of oil found on a wet road.